nosqlbench/nosqlbench/nb-vectordata/RUST_COMPATIBILITY.md

   order: `dataset.yaml`, then `knn_entries.yaml` — the fallback applies only
   when `dataset.yaml` is absent; one that exists and is refused stays refused, with its own diagnosis.
 - Format version: an optional top-level `format_version`.
-Absent means `1`, which is every dataset written before the field existed.
-The number is a minimum reader requirement: a dataset above `FormatVersion.SUPPORTED` (`2`) is refused naming both numbers before anything else is read, and a stated version below what the content requires — `1` on a sharded dataset — is refused as a declaration that understates what it holds.
-An absent field is not a claim, and a generous one is accepted.
+The number is a minimum reader requirement: a dataset above `FormatVersion.SUPPORTED` (`3`) is refused naming both numbers before anything else is read, and a stated version below what the content requires — `1` on a sharded dataset, `2` on one that names a parent — is refused as a declaration that understates what it holds.
+An **absent** field means `1` and the dataset is held to it: an unversioned manifest is read as pre-shard, pre-inheritance, pre-tag, and content that needs more is refused naming the version to declare (`declare format_version: 2`).
+A generous version is accepted.
+Version `2` is what a multi-file facet needs; version `3` is what a `profile_tags` schema or a profile naming a parent other than `default` needs.
+The version a dataset states is exposed on `TestDataGroup.formatVersion()` and, from a catalog listing's `layout`, on `CatalogEntry.formatVersion()`, so a caller can decide before it fetches.
+YAML is read under the 1.2 core schema the reference writes, so `~` is null — a naming tag in a schema — rather than the string it spells.
 - Data: scalar, fixed-dimension xvec records, and variable-dimension vvec records with `IDXFOR__<file>.i32` or `.i64` index sidecars.
 Both sidecar layouts are accepted: `N+1` entries ending in an end-of-data sentinel,